British Motocross Championship: History

-There is uncertainty about the origins of motocross but it is likely that it began in 1914 when the Scott Trial was started by Alfred Angas Scott, owner and founder of The Scott Motorcycle Company.
+There is uncertainty about the origins of motocross, but it is likely that it began in 1914 when the Scott Trial was started by Alfred Angas Scott, owner and founder of The Scott Motorcycle Company.
 The Scott Trial was held on the Yorkshire moors in Northern England and after World War I test riders of new British motorcycles started racing against each other on off-road factory courses.
-The French came up with the term 'moto cross' to describe this off-road racing and the first recorded Motocross competition was on Camberley Heath in Surrey, England on 29 March 1924.
+The French came up with the term 'moto cross' to describe this off-road racing and the first recorded motocross competition was on Camberley Heath in Surrey, England on 29 March 1924.

 Classes

 The British Motocross Championship competition is organised into classes of MX1 and MX2.
 MX1 is for 251cc to 450cc (fourstroke) and MX2 for 175cc to 250cc 4-stroke motorcycles or 120cc to 250cc 2-stroke motorcycles.

 In addition to the senior classes, several youth classes take place across each round in support of the series, forming the British Youth Motocross Championship.
-These include the 250cc, 125cc, Big-Wheel 85cc, Small-Wheel 85cc & 65cc classes.
+These include the 250cc, 125cc, Big-Wheel 85cc, Small-Wheel 85cc and 65cc classes.

-The British Women's Motocross Championship, with a supporting youth class, was also revived upon the beginning of the stewardship of current promoter RHL Activities.
+The British Women's Motocross Championship, with a supporting youth class, was also revived upon the beginning of the stewardship of former promoter RHL Activities.
 However, this was discontinued before the start of the 2022 season due to lack of entries.
+The Women's Championship is scheduled to return in the 2025 season, as part of the ACU returning to running the series in house.

 A 'Veterans' series was introduced in 2009 with just two rounds.
 This class was later discontinued and does not form part of the British Motocross Championship.